AI Basics for Kids· Lesson 3 of 8

 Design a Training Dataset

 You want to train an AI to recognise whether a student is confused during a lesson (from their facial expression).
-Think through: 1.
-What data would you collect?
-2. How would you label it?
-3. What could go wrong with the labels?
-4. How would you test whether the AI actually works?
+Think through:

 How Machines Learn